HydroshieldMKII/Sinatra-SSM/README.md

 # Sinatra SSM

-Simple Session Manager is a tool designed for Ruby Sinatra.
+Session Storage Manager is a tool designed for Ruby Sinatra.
 It use a JSON file to authenticate users, and a cookie to store the session.
 It also allows to store generic data in the session cookie.

 ## Table of Contents